A Woman’s Place is Everywhere

 Women’s rights today

 We may be living in a modern world, but to this day women are still undermined.
-Women are still a victim to gender-based violence, and inequality in the workplace.
+Women are still a victim of gender-based violence and inequality in the workplace.
 Societies often frown upon women who are career-driven and want to be independent.
-There are some who still have that mindset that because she is a woman this is not meant for her.
+Some still have that mindset that because she is a woman this is not meant for her.

 I have always been encouraged to reach for the stars and not to let anyone put me down.
 So, when I hear such remarks, it irks me.
 I find it so unbelievable that we still have these stigmas attached to women.
 We were fortunate enough to be born in a time where we did not have to go through hardships that women have in the past, but we have a battle of our own to fight.

 History has shown that when a woman is challenged, she will rise above all.
-We are fierce and strong, and our passion to fulfil our dreams fuels a fire that burns the brightest.
+We are fierce and strong, and our passion to fulfill our dreams fuel a fire that burns the brightest.
 She is not just a wife, a mother, or a homemaker.
 She is a pioneer, a leader, successful and independent—an inspiration.

 Here’s to the strong women.
 May we know them.
 May we be them.
 May we raise them.